nofunadler/record-play-events/README.md

 - run `pip install -r requirements.txt`
 - launch the script with `python script.py`
 - close your virtual environment with `deactivate`

+### Customizations:
+- passing different key names while invoking the program will change the `start` and `end` keys. e.g. `python script.py space enter` will change the start recording key to `space` and the end recording key to `enter`